sismo-core/sismo-docs/build-with-sismo-connect/getting-started-1.md

 2. **onchain: Sismo Connect +** [**Next.js**](https://nextjs.org/docs) **+** [**Foundry**](https://getfoundry.sh/) **+** [**wagmi**](https://wagmi.sh/)\
    request ZK Proofs from users and verify them in a smart contract
 3. **\[Upcoming] onchain: Sismo Connect + Next.js + hardhat + ethers**\
-   coming very soon, until then, head over the [Manual Installation](getting-started-1.md#manual-installation) if you want to use Sismo Connect with hardhat
+   coming very soon, until then, head over to the [Manual Installation](getting-started-1.md#manual-installation) if you want to use Sismo Connect with hardhat

 Feel free to check the [Sismo Connect Cheatsheet](sismo-connect-cheatsheet.md), a great companion when developing an app using Sismo Connect.